-The printer has five access control lists that may be configured using CWIS:
+The printer has four access control lists that may be configured using CentreWare IS:

 - Print Host Access List: The computers from which users can print.
-For information on setting up the Print Host Access List, see Configuring the Print Host Access List on page 4-9. - Color Access Control: A 4-digit numeric password is required in order for users to print in color. - Administrator Access List: The computers from which you can change printer settings.
-For information on setting up the Administrator Access List, see Configuring Administrator and Key User Settings on page 4-8. - Key User Access List: The computers from which key users can change printer settings.
-For information on setting up the Key User Access List, see Configuring Administrator and Key User Settings on page 4-8. - SNMP Access List: The host machines that are authorized to access the printer using SNMP.
-For information on setting up the SNMP Access List, see Configuring the SNMP Access Control List on page 4-22.
+For information on setting up the Print Host Access List, seeConfiguring the Print Host Access List on page 45. - Administrator Access List: The computers from which you can change printer settings.
+For information on setting up the Administrator Access List, see Configuring Administrator and Key User Settings on page 44. - Key User Access List: The computers from which key users can change printer settings.
+For information on setting up the Key User Access List, see Configuring Administrator and Key User Settings on page 44. - SNMP Access Control List: The host machines that are authorized to access the printer using SNMP.
+For information on setting up the SNMP Access List, see Configuring the SNMP Access Control List on page 57.

-Securing the Printer in a High Security Environment
+Securing the Printer in a High-Security Environment

-If you are concerned about the security of your printer in a high security environment, such as a college or printing kiosk, you can configure settings in CentreWare IS to "lockdown" or fully secure the printer.
+If you are concerned about the security of your printer in a high-security environment, such as a college or printing kiosk, you can configure settings in CentreWare IS to fully secure the printer.
 If you are not concerned about the security of your printer, you may only need to set up a certificate and then configure SSL to encrypt data including passwords.